fRafaelGS/KernLogic/README.md

-# KernLogic: Inventory Management for Small Manufacturers
+# KernLogic: Enterprise PIM for Small Manufacturers

 ## 🌟 Project Overview

-KernLogic is a lightweight ERP-like inventory management system designed for small manufacturers.
-It provides the power of an enterprise product module without the cost or complexity of full-scale ERP solutions.
+KernLogic is a powerful Product Information Management (PIM) system designed for small to medium manufacturers.
+It centralizes product data and provides an intuitive interface for managing complex product attributes, categories, and digital assets without the complexity and cost of full enterprise solutions.

 **Vision:** "Give small manufacturers the power of an ERP's product module without the cost or complexity."